scheuclu/scheuclu.github.io/content/posts/statistic_lies.md

 <div class="boxWarning">It seems like men are disavantaged in every single department!</div>

 The above is the crux of the Simpsons paradox.
 Even using the exact same raw-data.
-By simple grouping the the data dfferently, one can obtain seeminly opposite insights.
+By simply grouping the data differently, one can obtain seemingly opposite insights.
 You can think of it as the gerrymandering of statistics ;)

 In fact, I did not fully make up the above data, but took inspiration from the [Berkeley admission data](https://en.wikipedia.org/wiki/Simpson's_paradox#Examples).